top of page

 Anxiety

-Sessions
+Music Therapy Sessions

 Setting/Duration

-Educational Setting
+Educational Settings

 • Discussion of various musical genres or shared experiences of musical preferences